ward/run/_drafts/2019-05-19-20km-door-brussel.md

 this 20 km race.

 I had planned on somewhat training through the 20 km, but not really expected to run that much just a few days before.
 Now I did not have much of a choice.
-I resolved to run the laps at a really easy pace.
+A smarter man might have tried to find a way to not have to run.
+Instead, I resolved to run the laps at a really easy pace.
 Did not quite work out.
-I ended up running them around 4:10 pace, faster than my regular running pace.
+I ended up running them around 4:10 pace, definitely faster than my regular running pace.
 It might be about my hypothetical marathon pace?
-I stayed around all day, running 36 laps.
+I stayed around all day, running 36 laps, which combines to at least 20 km.
 I did not run the final hour as I started feeling a weird twitch around my right ankle.
 I was willing to sacrifice freshness, but I was not going to get injured for this.
 After that Wednesday, I ran 6, 10, and 6 again in the days before the 20 km race.
 My legs felt better day after day, but still not great.

 ## Goals and Strategy

-At first I just wanted to PR, then I figured if the weather was alright, 1:25 should be easily attainable.
+At first I just wanted to PR.
+I also figured if the weather was alright, 1:25 should be easily attainable.
 There is no 1:25 pacer though, but there is a 1:20 one.
-Based on my Antwerp time, I have a low 1:16 20 km in my legs.
-Antwerp is, however, considerably flatter.
+Based on my Antwerp time, [Tinman's equivalence calculator][tinman] tells me I have a low 1:16 20 km in my legs.
+Antwerp is, however, a flatter course than Brussels.
 It crossed my mind to just follow the 1:20 pacer.
 The idea was in my head and it was there to stay.
 I figured I was OK with blowing up anyway, my spring goal had already passed three weeks earlier.
-After a lot of internal debate and bouncing the idea off others, I settled on it.
+After a lot of internal debate and bouncing the idea off others (and being told 1:25 is a dumb sandbagging goal), I settled on it.
 Follow the 1:20 pacer and see what happens.

 ## Course Details